Clerks: The Animated Series: Episodes

-Future
+Aftermath

 For several years following the series' cancellation, Smith announced plans to make an animated film.
 He revealed in a commentary on Episode 6 that it would go theatrical (with the hopes of winning the newly launched Academy Award for Best Animated Feature), but later made plans to go direct-to-video.
 The basic plot involved Dante and Randal making a movie about their lives at the Quick Stop, a reference to the production of the original film.
 In an interview, Smith expanded on the delays surrounding the film.
 Apparently, when the Weinsteins left Miramax, owned at the time by Disney, the split was not completely amicable.
 The rights to the Clerks television show were still owned by the Disney company, who as a result were reluctant to work with The Weinstein Company, throwing the future of Clerks: Sell Out into question.
 At the 2007 Cornell Q&A, Smith said due to the Miramax/Weinstein argument "you will see a Jay and Silent Bob cartoon before Clerks: Sell Out."
+The plot of Clerks: Sell Out would eventually become the plot of Clerks III, which released in September of 2022.

 However, when Miramax was purchased by Filmyard Holdings in 2011, Smith revealed on Twitter that Miramax had contacted him for new projects, and the possibility of reviving the series came up.
 In October 2019, Smith announced that a repurposed version of the script for Sell Out would serve as the basis for the live-action Clerks III.
 In 2020, as a response to the COVID-19 pandemic, Smith teased about bringing the show back on Hulu.

-Reception
+Reception and legacy

 Clerks: The Animated Series was named the 98th best animated series by IGN, comparing it to Firefly due to its partial, out of sequence airing.
 They specifically praised the second episode for its parody of the old television staple of clip shows, by showing clips of the previous episode as well as clips from the episode itself.

-In 2011, Complex included it on their list of "The 25 Most Underrated Animated TV Shows Of All Time".
+In 2011, Complex included it on their list of "The 25 Most Underrated Animated TV Shows of All Time".

 Home media

 The series was released in a two-disc collector's edition DVD set called Clerks Uncensored.
-The "Uncensored" refers to the restoration of a second episode segment cut from broadcast, as well as an uncensored episode, introduced by Mewes and Smith, in character as Jay and Silent Bob.
+The "Uncensored" refers to the restoration of a second episode segment cut from broadcast, as well as uncensored live-action wraparounds, introduced by Mewes and Smith, in character as Jay and Silent Bob.
 The DVD was given an R-rating by the Motion Picture Association of America for "some sexual humor".